noahnbleon/Tableau-Real-Estate-Project/dataAugmentation.md

 5. Requests

 ## File Descriptions
-1. geocoding.py: A utility script that fetches latitude and longitude data for given town names by making requests to the OpenStreetMap Nominatim API.
+1. geocoding.py: A utility script that fetches latitude and longitude data for given town names by making requests to the `OpenStreetMap Nominatim API`.

 2. townDataCreation.py: Generates a JSON file containing precise geographic coordinates for towns in Connecticut, minimizing API calls and ensuring accurate geolocation data for the project.